Cupid and Psyche: Literary legacy

 Friedländer also listed several European tales of marriage between a human maiden and prince cursed to be an animal, as related to the "Cupid and Psyche" cycle of stories (which later became known as "The Search for the Lost Husband" and "Animal as Bridegroom").

 Bruno Bettelheim notes in The Uses of Enchantment that the 18th-century fairy tale Beauty and the Beast is a version of Cupid and Psyche.
 Motifs from Apuleius occur in several fairy tales, including Cinderella and Rumpelstiltskin, in versions collected by folklorists trained in the classical tradition, such as Charles Perrault and the Grimm brothers.
 In the Grimm version, Cinderella is given the task of sorting lentils and peas from ash, and is aided by birds just as ants help Psyche in the sorting of grain and legumes imposed on her by Venus.
 Like Cinderella, Psyche has two envious sisters who compete with her for the most desirable male.
 Cinderella's sisters mutilate their own feet to emulate her, while Psyche's are dashed to death on a rocky cliff.
 In Hans Christian Andersen's The Little Mermaid, the Little Mermaid is given a dagger by her sisters, who, in an attempt to end all the suffering she endured and to let her become a mermaid again, attempt to persuade her to use it to slay the Prince while he is asleep with his new bride.
 She cannot bring herself to kill the Prince, however.
 Unlike Psyche, who becomes immortal, she doesn't receive his love in return, but she, nevertheless, ultimately earns the eternal soul she yearns for.

 Thomas Bulfinch wrote a shorter adaptation of the Cupid and Psyche tale for his Age of Fable, borrowing Tighe's invention of Cupid's self-wounding, which did not appear in the original.
 Josephine Preston Peabody wrote a version for children in her Old Greek Folk Stories Told Anew (1897).

-C.S.
-Lewis' Till We Have Faces is a retelling of Apuleius' Cupid and Psyche from the perspective of one of Psyche's sisters.
-Till We Have Faces is C.S.
-Lewis' last work of fiction and elaborates on Apuleius' story in a modern way.
+C. S. Lewis' Till We Have Faces is a retelling of Apuleius' Cupid and Psyche from the perspective of one of Psyche's sisters.
+Till We Have Faces is C. S. Lewis' last work of fiction and elaborates on Apuleius' story in a modern way.

-Anna Koliber's' Faceless Lover is a 21st century version of Cupid and Psyche shown as a modern-day Intagram model/influencer and a flying contemporary dancer with tattoed wings.